effl-lab/effl-lab.github.io/content/_index.md

 ### **News**

 - (Sep 2024) Three papers accepted at EMNLP 2024 🇺🇸
-  - In 2024, EffL presented total 9 papers in top AI venues (2 CVPR, 2 ICML, 1 ECCV, 3 EMNLP, 1 S&P)
-  - Luckily, the internal acceptance rate has been 90%
 - (Sep 2024) Received Gemma 2 Academic Program Credit Award from Google ($10,000) 💰
 - (Jul 2024) An undergrad intern (Inkwan) will be a Korean Presidential Science Fellow 💰
 - (Jul 2024) One paper accepted at ECCV 2024 🇮🇹